-However, using a WuR brings two main impacts on the devices' performance.
-On the one side, the problem of miss-detection of the WuS appears.
-In this situation, the device does not receive the page occasion scheduled within the WuS for information exchange.
+Using a WuR brings two main impacts on the devices' performance.
+On the one side, there is the problem of miss-detection of the WuS, which happens when the device does not receive the page occasion scheduled within the WuS for information exchange.
 As a result, the device misses the chance to wake up and has to wait until the next page occasion, increasing the latency of packets/information.
-On the other hand, due to the inherent simplicity of the WuS, the problem of false alarm needs to be addressed.
-In a false alarm event, the device/WuR receives a page occasion needlessly when no information is intended to transmit/receive.
+On the other hand, due to the inherent simplicity of the WuS, the problem of false alarms needs to be addressed.
+In a false alarm event, the device/WuR receives a page occasion needlessly when no information is intended to be transmitted/received.
 Therefore, special attention to these problems is needed when using WuR~\cite{FWuS}.

-Next, since many unknowns still remain unaddressed when discussing WuR, we summarize some interesting research directions and challenges to pursue: i) WuS may complicate radio resource management and device scheduling in the network due to sleep patterns, reducing potential power savings.
-In this context, employing advanced ML-based scheduling algorithms that take into account the sleep patterns of devices may serve as a viable approach, facilitating optimized resource allocation and reducing power consumption~\cite{FWuS}. ii) The problem of HW complexity and cost.
-If the WuR were to utilize a different frequency band than the main radio, the HW complexity and cost of devices would increase.
-In this sense, in-band operation and RF integrated circuit (RFIC)-embedded WuR implementation could be a possible solution However, this approach complicates resource management and reduces the available spectral resources for transferring application data. iii) beamformed WuS at mmWaves and mobility management is still an open challenge since beam sweeping for WuS is required to reach a desired device.
-The network should be able to optimize the number of beams in a single WuS burst utilized for waking up the device. iv) Applying WuR brings some trade-offs between EE and the different constraints, depending on the application scenario, like latency, reliability, and robustness~\cite{rostami2020wake}.
-Therefore, more research should be directed in this direction, especially when dealing with massive low-power IoT scenarios.
+Some key challenges and research directions are: \begin{itemize} \item WuS may complicate radio resource management and device scheduling in the network due to sleep patterns, reducing potential EE gains.
+In this context, employing advanced ML-based scheduling algorithms considering the sleep patterns of devices may be appealing~\cite{FWuS}. \item A design where the WuR utilizes a different frequency band than the main radio increases the complexity and cost of the devices.
+Therefore, in-band operation and RF integrated circuit-embedded WuR implementation is desired.
+However, this approach complicates resource management and reduces the available spectral resources for transferring application data. \item Beamformed WuS at mm-waves and mobility management is still an open challenge since beam sweeping for WuS is required to reach a desired device.
+The network should be able to optimize the number of beams in a single WuS burst utilized for waking up the device. \item Applying WuR brings trade-offs between EE and other KPIs, depending on the application scenario, like latency, reliability, and robustness~\cite{rostami2020wake}.
+Therefore, more research should be directed in this direction, especially when dealing with massive low-power IoT scenarios. \end{itemize}